-Lawn Weeds Identification Guide – Weeds in Texas
+Lawn Weeds Identification Guide

-Identify Common Broadleaf Weeds in Texas
+Common Broadleaf Weeds

 Bittercress

 Also known as hairy bittercress, this lovely white flower will wreak havoc on your lawn if you allow it to.
 It blooms in the spring and grows a lengthy taproot that is difficult to dig up and fully eradicate.
-This weed spreads mainly through seeds.
-So eradicating the bittercress weed before it blooms is the key.
-The good thing is, a post-emergent herbicide used early on is effective.
-Because this is an annual plant, you only need to get rid of it once to prevent it from returning.
+This weed spreads mainly through seeds, so eradicating it before it blooms is key.

 Pigweed